 The heel

-The heel is where all of your weight rests when running or working out, so it should be checked for cracks and other problems.
+Broadly speaking, the heel is where all of your body mass would rest when running or working out.
+As a result, it should be checked for cracks and other problems.

-Running shoes need to be replaced due to general wear and tear.
-Just like your other pair of shoes, they will eventually break down and become less useful.
-The cushioning on the sole and the outer material will deteriorate and become less effective over time.
-If you are still using the same pair of shoes from three years ago, then the chances are that they have been used regularly in different weather conditions all across the country.
+In general, running or walking shoes need to be replaced due to general wear and tear.
+Just like your other pair of shoes, these types of shoes will eventually break down and become less useful.
+In addition, the cushioning on the sole and the outer material will deteriorate and become less effective over time.

-The soles of your running shoes will wear out the fastest.
-The best running shoes should have shock absorbers that absorb your weight and provide protection to your joints.
-You need to make sure that you replace the midsole every once in a while to prevent injuries.
+Besides, the soles of your running or walking shoes will wear out the fastest.
+Therefore, the best running shoes should have shock absorbers that absorb your body mass and provide extra protection to your joints.
+Ultimately, all you need to do is to make sure that you replace the midsole every once in a while to prevent injuries.

-If you are running on rough ground, then it is likely that the outer material will wear out quickly.
-If you are running on gravel or stone pathways, then there is a chance that you will damage your shoes quickly.
+Accordingly, if you are running on rough ground, then it is likely that the outer material will wear out quickly.
+On the other hand, if you are running on gravel or stone pathways, then there is a chance that you will damage your shoes quickly.

 Distance

-The farther you run, the more pressure you put on your shoes.
-This causes them to wear out faster than they would if you were running for shorter distances, which is why it’s important to replace them regularly.
+As a rule of thumb, the farther you run, the more pressure you put on your shoes.
+This, as a result, induces them to wear out faster than they would if you were running for shorter distances.
+And this is also why it’s important to replace them regularly.

 Number of runs

-If you’re running every day, you’re putting much more strain on your shoes than someone who runs once or twice a week.
+So, in case you’re running every day, you’re putting much more strain on your running shoes than someone who runs just once or twice a week.
 If you plan on wearing out your shoes in a short period of time, make sure to replace them often.

-The heavier you are, the more significant the stress placed at the heel and toes due to greater weight.
-This can make it harder for you to run quickly because of the strain at the heel and toes.
+Generally speaking, the heavier you are, the more significant the stress placed at the heel and toes due to greater weight.
+As a consequence, this can make it harder for you to run quickly because of the strain at the heel and toes.

 Traction

-When you’re running on a wet surface, your shoes need to have a grip.
-When your shoes don’t have a good grip, the sole of your shoe will become worn down over time.
+Whenever you’re running on a wet surface, your walking or running shoes need to have a grip.
+When your shoes don’t have a good grip, the sole of your running shoe will then become worn down as time goes by.

 Weather

-When running outside in inclement weather, your shoes must have traction to help you stay upright and sometimes even run faster because the surface beneath you is slick.
-If you’re exposed to snow, rain, or ice on a regular basis, it will put extra stress on your shoes.
-Check your running shoes every week to see how they fare in the elements.
+When running outside in inclement weather, your running shoes must have traction to help you stay upright and sometimes even run faster.
+This is because the surface beneath you is often slick.
+If you’re exposed to snow, rain, or ice on a regular basis, it will then put extra stress on your shoes.
+So, always check your running shoes every week to see how they fare in the elements.

 Foot type

-If your foot is very flat-soled, shod in soft shanks, or just plain “uncannily” shaped, these changes in the way the sole of your shoe sets will mean that they will wear out faster.
+If your foot is extremely flat-soled, shod in soft shanks, or just plain “uncannily” shaped.
+Amazingly, these changes in the way the sole of your shoe sets typically indicate that they will wear out faster.

 How you run

 If you’re running on the street, it’s best to avoid cutting corners or traction surfaces while doing so.
-You should also try to run at a pace that’s similar to how you’d run on the road if possible.
+Even when you should also try to run at a pace that’s similar to how you’d run on the road if possible.

 Tips to prolong the life of your shoes

-There are numerous different points you can check to make sure your shoes last several miles long, including the following:
+In reality, there are numerous different points you can check to make sure your running or walking shoes last several miles long, including the following:

 Don’t wear them outside too often

-Although most people believe that you should only wear a brand new pair of running shoes for few weeks before you have to get a new pair, this isn’t the case.
+Even though it is widely believed that you should only wear a brand new pair of running or walking shoes for a few weeks before you have to get a new pair, this isn’t the case.

 Avoid running on concrete

-Running on concrete is the fastest way to wear down your shoes, so try to stick to grassy areas if you want your shoes to last as long as possible.
+Generally speaking, running on concrete is considered the fastest way to wear down your walking or running shoes.
+As such, try to stick to grassy areas if you want your running shoes to last as long as possible.

 Avoid running on wet surfaces

-Running on wet surfaces is another way to make sure that your shoes won’t last as long as they potentially could.
-You must survey the surface beneath you before taking each step.
-This will help ensure that your feet won’t slide out of balance and potentially cause an injury.
+Besides, you must survey the surface beneath you before taking each step.
+This will then help ensure that your feet won’t slide out of balance and potentially induce an injury.

 Limiting the amount of distance you run

-Running for too long stretches out your shoes, causing them to last far longer than they’re supposed to.
+Running for too long, as lots of you might know, often stretches out your running shoes.
+In addition, it even induces them to last far longer than they’re supposed to.

 Caring for your shoes properly

-If you want running shoes to last longer, you have to take care of them properly.
-To do this, you should use the following steps:
+If you want your walking or running shoes to last longer, you have to take care of them properly.
+To do this, below are a few simple yet effective tips for you to follow:

 - Wash them every few months in lukewarm water with a mild detergent.
 Do not pour water directly on your shoes.